clausehound/clausehound-blog/content/blog/let-clausehound-com-help-incorporate-startup/index.md

 Step 3.
-It's time to begin the incorporation Using our partner, Cyberbahn, do-it-yourself incorporations are as easy as ever!
-Click the Cyberbahn logo below, and begin the registration process.
-3.1.
-To start: Sign up for Cyberbahn, change your password, and log in.3.2.
-Naming your business: If you want to create a named corporation, rather than a numbered one, click ‘Start a Business’ in the menu bar, click ‘Name Searches’, and proceed from there.
-3.3.
-Incorporating your business: Click ‘Start a Business’ in the menu bar, click ‘Incorporations’, and carefully bring over the information that was decided on in Steps 1 & 2 into Cyberbahn’s system.
-3.4.
-Initial Filing: An Ontario corporation must file an Annual Return (which is not related to taxation, just registration of the business) within 60 days of incorporation.
-This can also be completed through Cyberbahn, or may alternatively be completed directly through the [Ontario government](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?openform&amp;ENV=WWE&amp;NO=007-07201).
+It’s time to begin the incorporation.
+Remember that an Ontario corporation must file an Annual Return (which is not related to taxation, just registration of the business) within 60 days of incorporation.
+This may alternatively be completed directly through the Ontario government.

 Incorporating a business is a crucial step in starting your business pursuits on the right foot.
 If you require help or guidance on incorporating your business, email [info@clausehound.com](mailto:info@clausehound.com) and let [Clausehound.com](https://clausehound.com/small-business-law-library/?utm_source=blog&amp;utm_campaign=clausehoundHelpIncorporate&amp;utm_medium=referral) connect you with one of our affiliate lawyers to help usher you through the process!